General Request Forms:

-Guests are defined as those individuals not assigned as an occupant of the room, including other students and residents of other residence halls on campus.
+Guests are defined as those individuals not assigned as an occupant of the room, including other students and residents of other university-sponsored housing.

 It is important that the right of a roommate to privacy supersedes the right of the roommate to have guests in the room, so a roommate should always be consulted before having a guest in the room.
 Alternatively, you and your roommate can decide on mutually-agreeable guest parameters in your roommate agreement.